mainwp/mainwp/docs/server-information-refresh-plan.md

 - Treat privacy as a first-class requirement, not an afterthought.
 - Keep the full report support-friendly and the community report forum-safe.
 - Keep the page useful to end users by surfacing actionable problems, not just raw values.
+- Preserve the visual table experience.
+The page is not just a text-export generator.

 ## Main Source Files